lanbow93/application-tracker-frontend/README.md

 Ideally we should be able to track who has already applied and have an archive function for when a job is no longer available.

-All about the journey not the destination! uwu
+All about the journey not the destination!
+UWU

 ### Technologies Used
 * HTML